reutkeller/flood_exercise/README.md

 ```

 ## 06 Train ML
 This class is designed to extracting pixels from images and train ML model with XGB algorithm.
+I have aded NDWI and NDVI to train the model, but it did not improve the results much.
+I assume that the reason for that is using L1-C images.
 However, it's just the beginning.
-Further experimentation with other algorithms and more data is essential for refining the model.
+Further experimentation with other algorithms and additional data  is essential for refining the model.

 ``` python